ewanp2025/XpressiveTools/README.md

 **Xpressive Sound Design Suite**

 A sound synthesis toolkit built with Qt 6 and C++17 to compliment LMMS Xpressive.
-This suite is designed to generate complex mathematical audio expressions for the Xpressive audio engine (both Legacy and Modern parsing), allowing users to design everything from classic 8-bit SID chips to modern FM synthesis and percussive transients.
+This suite is designed to generate complex mathematical audio expressions for the Xpressive audio engine (both Legacy and Modern parsing), allowing users to design everything from classic 8-bit SID chip produced sounds to modern FM synthesis and percussive transients.

 **Key Features**